Home

-Promotes independence for refugees by helping them to open and contribute to individual development accounts (IDAs) for specified asset goals, including homeownership, business capitalization, vehicles for educational or work purposes, professional certification and post secondary education tuition and fees.
+Promotes independence for refugees by helping them to open and contribute to individual development accounts (IDAs) for specified asset goals, including homeownership, business capitalization, vehicles for educational or work purposes, professional certification, and post-secondary education tuition and fees.

-Provides a financial capability and matched savings program for youth who have touched foster care for even 1 day after the age of 14 until their 26th birthday.
+Provides a financial capability and matched savings program for youth who have experienced foster care for even 1 day after the age of 14 until their 26th birthday.
 The program helps youth open a bank account in their own name and matches savings for the purchase of assets, like a car, rental support, debt relief, investments, or small businesses.

 Former Foster Children